La usurpadora (1998 TV series): Production

 Gabriela Spanic has a twin sister in real life, Daniela Spanic, who is a Venezuelan model.
 Daniela was approached by the producers of the show to appear in one scene where Paola and Paulina physically fight, as the sequence would have been too difficult to achieve by camera trickery.

-La Usurpadora was nicknamed in Spanish, "The queen of the ratings" while broadcast for Univision in 2000.
-Although the Mexican telenovela garnered massive ratings, it received no awards from the yearly award shows.
+La usurpadora was nicknamed "The Queen of the Ratings" while broadcast for Univision in 1999.

-La Usurpadora wasn't the first of Spanic's telenovela playing twins, she had already played two identical women in Como Tu, Ninguna but they were non-relative as in La Usurpadora.
+La usurpadora wasn't the first of Spanic's telenovelas playing twins; she had already played two identical women in Como tú, ninguna, but they were non-relatives as in La usurpadora.
 She played the roles just in the last stage of the story.
-Gabriela later starred in Televisa's 2001 La Intrusa where she once again took on roles similar to La usurpadora, except both sisters were good characters.
+Gabriela later starred in Televisa's 2001 La intrusa, where she once again took on roles similar to La usurpadora, except from the fact that both sisters were good characters.

 Impact

-La Usurpadora has become one of the most exported Televisa telenovelas, has been licensed by 125 countries in and dubbed into 25 languages.
+La Usurpadora has become one of the most exported Televisa telenovelas and has been licensed by 125 countries and dubbed into 25 languages.

 Remake

-A remake, ¿Quién Eres Tú?
-(Who Are You?), premiered on the Unimás network (formerly Telefutura) as part of its relaunch.
-It starred Laura Carmine and Julian Gil.
+A remake, ¿Quién eres tú?
+(Who Are You?), premiered on the UniMás network (formerly TeleFutura) as part of its relaunch.
+It starred Laura Carmine and Julián Gil.
 It premiered on January 7, 2013, but was removed from the network's lineup a week later due to poor ratings.
 It was replaced in its timeslot by a rebroadcast of Rosario Tijeras.
-Only ten episodes were aired on Unimás.
+Only ten episodes were aired on UniMás.
 Although the network has not made an official statement as to the telenovela's fate, it is presumed it has been cancelled.

 Sequel

-La Usurpadora was followed by a two-hour special, Más Alla De La Usurpadora which is set a year after the events of the original telenovela.
+La Usurpadora was followed by a two-hour special, Más allá de...
+La usurpadora, which is set a year after the events of the original telenovela.
 Again produced by Salvador Mejia Alejandre and directed by Beatriz Sheridan, it starred many familiar cast members, including Gabriela Spanic and Fernando Colunga, and introduced a new character, Raquel, played by Yadhira Carrillo.